LindirQuenya/rpi_AD7705_daq/README.md

 Then point your web-browser to your raspberry pi.
 You should see the current temperatue reading on the screen and a plot with dygraph.

-The demo uses JSON packages.
+The demo uses JSON packages which are retrieved via the server subdirectory `/sensor/`.
 Here, it's just a timestamp in epoch time and the temperature.
 The class `json_fastcgi_web_api.h` is not just a wrapper for the fast-CGI method but is also able to package JSON which can then be read by JavaScipt in the browser.

+See https://github.com/berndporr/json_fastcgi_web_api for the complete documentation of the fastCGI server.

 ![alt tag](screenshot.png)